-Your organisation knows the benefits of having an IVR (Integrated Voice Response) system to manage customer calls but have you considered that it’s also a golden opportunity to enhance your audio branding and personality?
+Your organisation knows the benefits of having an IVR (Interactive Voice Response) system to manage customer calls but have you considered that it’s also a golden opportunity to enhance your audio branding and personality?
 The voice that customers hear when they call should be the right voice for your organisation, one that matches and demonstrates your brand.

 First of all, this means avoiding ‘in-house’ voices when you record audio.
 You may well have a member of staff with a pleasant speaking voice and you might think it’s convenient but there are a number of drawbacks: